CalebCoughenour/Roger-Bot-3000/README.md

 ## Description

 _This webpage will ask the user for a number.
-The script will then count all the way up to that inputted number, but will change certain numbers.
+The script will then count all the way up to that inputted number & display them, but it will also change certain numbers.
 If there is a "3" in the number, it will be changed to "Won't you be my neighbor?"
 If there's not a 3 but also has a 2, it will change the number to "Boop!"
 And if there's not a "2" or "3" but contains a "1", the number will be changed to "Beep!"._

 ## Setup/Installation Requirements